Aryetis/Obenkyobo/Readme.md

 ## How to create my vocabulary sheets ?

-Each file in `Obenkyobo/vocab` is a Vocabulary sheet.<br/>
+Each file (.oben) in `Obenkyobo/vocab` is a Vocabulary sheet.<br/> (default ones are my early ones in french, I encourage you to write your owns)
 To make your own, create a file and follow the same template as the default ones.

 Each line should follow this format : `[fontType=hiragana][jp=いぬ][kanji=犬][trad=chien][learningScore=5]`<br/>
 You can insert commentary line by having it start with a `#`.<br/>
-Possible values for fontType : hiragana/katakana/kanji, it will determine what fonts is used in Obenkyobo to display this entry.<br/>
+Possible values for fontType : hiragana/katakana, it will determine what fonts is used in Obenkyobo to display this entry.<br/>
 LearningScore value range [0;5], please note that the value is actually inversed from what is displayed in Obenkyobo.

 If your file is misinterpreted in Obenkyobo, please make sure your text editor (notepad++, sublimeText, etc) is saving the file in UTF-8 format.